7:190-AP9 Instructional Use of Student Screen Monitoring Tools

 B. Responsibilities

-- Staff Users are responsible for using Lightspeed Classroom in a professional, reasonable, and instructionally appropriate manner.
+- Staff Users are responsible for using student screen monitoring tools in a professional, reasonable, proportional, and instructionally appropriate manner.

-- Building Administrators are responsible for reviewing concerns related to misuse, student privacy, or staff access.
+- Building Administrators are responsible for reviewing concerns related to misuse, student privacy, staff access, or inappropriate use.

 - Technology Department is responsible for maintaining access, integrations, rostering, troubleshooting, and support documentation.